guettli/programming-guidelines/README.md

 ### Increase font size

-During daily work you often jump from one information snippet to the next information snippet.
+During daily work, you often jump from one information snippet to the next information snippet.

 When was the last time you read a text with more than 20 sentences?

 I think from time to time you should do so.
-Slow down, focus on one text and read slowly.
+Slow down, focus on one text, and read slowly.
 It helps to increase the font-size. `ctrl-+` is your friend.

 ### KISS